-Insulate Britain protesters block Swanley M25 junction
+Insulate Britain: 11 protesters arrested for blocking M25 junction

 - Published

-Insulate Britain protesters have glued themselves to the road and are blocking a roundabout on a junction of the M25.
+Police have arrested 11 Insulate Britain protesters who glued themselves to the road and blocked a roundabout on a junction of the M25.

-Kent Police was called to junction 3, the Swanley Interchange, at 07:30 BST and the road has been closed.
+Kent Police were called to junction 3, the Swanley Interchange, at 07:30 BST.

-Congestion is building anti-clockwise towards the Dartford crossing and has backed-up along the London-bound stretch of the A2 from Gravesend.
+The activists were arrested on suspicion of obstructing the highway, conspiracy to commit public nuisance and criminal damage.

-Motorists are advised to expect delays and find alternative routes while officers work to remove the protesters.
+The roundabout was reopened at 08:50, but motorists are advised to expect delays and find alternative routes.

+Congestion has built anti-clockwise towards the Dartford crossing, clockwise between junctions 2 and 3 on the A2.

 A High Court injunction banning protests around the M25 and Dartford Crossing was issued on 23 September.